OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

 /vsicrypt/ is a special file handler is installed that allows reading/creating/update encrypted files on the fly, with random access capabilities.

-Refert to :cpp:func:`VSIInstallCryptFileHandler` for more details.
+Refer to :cpp:func:`VSIInstallCryptFileHandler` for more details.